Side sleeping is claimed as one of the most comfortable sleep positions by experts and healthcare practitioners.

 Now, lower back pain may have many causes, but they can all be divided into several major groups, such as:

 - Muscle strains.
 The most common problem.
-Deep muscles that surround our lower back are very tender and you can overstretch them very easily by lifting a heavy item too fast or in an improper way (with a curved spine, for example).
+Deep muscles that surround our lower back are very tender and you can overstretch them very easily by lifting a heavy item too fast or in an improper way (with a curved spine, for example) (2).
 Office workers who sit at their desks all day long are also more prone to developing lower back issues.

 - Posture problems.
 If you have scoliosis or lordosis, your spine is initially put out of alignment, which may overstretch the muscles in the lumbar area, causing you pain.
+This may also happen if you slouch on a regular basis (3).

 - Age-related changes.
 As we age, the cartilage tissue that forms our intervertebral disks, as well as deep tendons, can become harder due to reduced collagen production, and this can result in decreased flexibility in the whole spine.
 Thus, you may start experiencing discomfort and pain in previously comfortable sleeping positions.